 Shoot down the bullet points

 “Try to write using full sentences.
 Don’t use sentence fragments that begin with a verb.
 It is very difficult for a reader to get through a resume that is written in that format.
 Full sentences flow better and it’s how we naturally read, write, and speak every day.” — Jeff Magnuson, marketing and career consultant.
-Here are some questions you should ask at a job interview.

 Get spaced out